High Harmonic Generation by Bright Squeezed Vacuum: Spectra of harmonics driven by quantum light

-In this work we report the first observation of HHG excited by quantum light.
-We compare HHG from solid targets driven by ultrashort pulses of coherent and quantum light.
-Both pulses are centred at 1.6 $\mu$m (0.77 eV), with the first having a duration of 70 fs at full-width half maximum (FWHM) and the latter of 25 fs (FWHM).
-We use two targets: 6 $\mu$m-thick x-cut Mg:LiNbO$_3$ (LN) and 1 $\mu$m-thick amorphous silicon (a-Si), observing emission of harmonics up to the 7th order.
+We compare HHG from solid targets driven by ultrashort pulses of classical coherent and quantum light.
+Both pulses are centred at 1.6 $\mu$m (0.77 eV), with the former having a duration of 70 fs at full-width half maximum (FWHM) and the latter of 25 fs (FWHM).
+As targets we use: 6 $\mu$m-thick x-cut Mg:LiNbO$_3$ (LN) and 1 $\mu$m-thick amorphous silicon (a-Si), observing emission of harmonics up to the 7th order.

-The HHG spectrum of LN (Fig.~\ref{fig2}(a)) shows both odd and even harmonics, due to the non-centrosymmetric crystal structure, while there are only odd harmonics from a-Si.
-The photon energies of the 2nd, the 3rd and the 4th harmonics from LN are below the indirect bandgap (3.3 eV \cite{LN_bandgap}), the 5th harmonic photon energy is between the direct (4.3 eV \cite{LN_bandgap}) and indirect badgaps, and the 6th and 7th harmonics are above the direct bandgap (Fig.~\ref{fig2}(a)).
+The HHG spectrum of LN (Fig.~\ref{fig2}(a)) shows both odd and even harmonics, due to the non-centrosymmetric crystal structure.
+The photon energies of the 2nd to the 5th harmonic from LN are below the direct bandgap (4.2 eV \cite{LN_bandgap}), and the 6th and 7th harmonics are above the direct bandgap (Fig.~\ref{fig2}(a)).
 Despite the shorter duration, the BSV-generated 4th-7h harmonics show at least 5 to 15 times higher yield than the same harmonics driven by coherent pulses with identical mean intensity ($2 \hbox{ TW}\ \hbox{cm}^{-2}$).

-Simulations based on the semiconductor-Bloch equations and accounting for the BSV photon statistics shows a similar behavior (see Fig.~\ref{fig2}(a) and Methods).
+Simulations based on the semiconductor-Bloch equations and accounting for the BSV photon statistics shows a similar behavior, an overall increase of the enhancement up to the 5th harmonic and a lower enhancement for 6th and 7th harmonics (see Fig.~\ref{fig2}(a) and Methods).